tidyverse/tidyverse.org/content/blog/plumber2-0-1-0/index.md

 </div>

 The above adds two different redirects.
 One is a permanent redirect (denoted by the `!` in front of the method).
-It redirects all `GET` requests to `/old/data/*` to `/new/data/*` be returning a `308` response directing the client to try the new location.
+It redirects all `GET` requests from `/old/data/*` to `/new/data/*` be returning a `308` response directing the client to try the new location.
 The other is a temporary redirect which instead returns a `307` response.

 You can use wildcards (as shown above) and path parameters in the redirection paths as long as they match between the old and new path (the new path can drop path parameters from old, but can't make up new ones).